Course managers for the MS in Regulatory Science program are nationally and internationally renowned experts in their areas of interest.

 Fadia Shaya serves as professor in PHSR, director of research for the Center of Innovative Pharmacy Solutions (CIPS), and associate director of the CDPP at the University of Maryland School of Pharmacy.
 Dr. Shaya has experience developing clinical, economic, policy, decision analyses, and budget impact models, as well as advanced training and expertise in formulary development and management.
 She works with Medicare and Medicaid, as well as commercial insurance plans, to guide drug formulary management and coverage decisions.
 During her time at the School, Dr. Shaya has built the research capacity to support all stages of drug development and policy, from pre-clinical trials to post-marketing surveillance.
 She is the course manager of REGS 641 Regulated Products in the Marketplace.

-Yan Shu, MD, PhD
+Headshot of Yan Shu, PhDYan Shu, MD, PhD

 Associate Professor of Pharmaceutical Sciences